 What is global HR compliance?

-Global HR compliance is the practice of ensuring your hiring, payroll, benefits, contracts, and termination practices meet the employment, tax, and data-privacy laws of every country where you employ people.
+Global HR compliance is the practice of ensuring employment policies, payroll, contracts, and data handling meet the legal requirements of every country where a company operates.
+Requirements vary significantly by jurisdiction and change frequently.

-What are the biggest global HR compliance risks?
+What are the most common global HR compliance challenges?